SiegeEngineers/WololoKingdoms/libwololokingdoms/README.md

 ## Building

-The build script is currently only made for linux.

-### On Linux

-It's based on a Makefile right now but may be moved to CMake.
+You need to have CMake installed to build libwololokingdoms and genieutils.
+Your package manager likely contains a `cmake` package.

 libwololokingdoms requires a C++ compiler that supports C++17 and its `<filesystem>` API.

-You need to have CMake installed to build genieutils.
-Your package manager likely contains a `cmake` package.

 First get the dependencies: